roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-Ah–, oh no. Doubtless she misses me also.
+Ah–, oh, no. Doubtless she misses me also.
 Always, together.
 Whereas you are far away, you are closer than anyone.
 All right.